-Chris’s guilt sets the stage for him to never again let his fear take over.
-Yet, it’s not an easy road – and Chris struggles throughout most of the film with what he sees – but does not want to believe.
+Chris’s guilt sets the stage for him never again to let fear take over.
+Yet, it’s not an easy road.
+Chris struggles throughout most of the film with what he sees but does not want to believe.

 Love & Loss & Fear

 Chris’s fears begin to surface even before he arrives at the strange and dangerous Armitage home.
 He’s driving there with Rose to meet her parents.
 They “don’t know” he’s Black.
 He loves Rose, but love is complicated and hard to trust when you’ve lost your mom and numbed your feelings to go on.
 That works, if nothing stirs them up.
 It’s a good thing something did.
 Chris needs his wits about him.
 Rose and her family are not people to trust.

 So, when Rose hits a deer on the way to her parent’s house, the wheels of Chris’s early trauma start to spin.
 He won’t leave the deer.
 Following it, as it lies moaning in pain in the woods beside the road, Chris stares into its eyes.
 That deer is his trauma, his dying mother; the mom he was too frightened to help.
 He’s primed, now, to at least try – to keep his eyes open.

 This is the trauma Missy preys on; the trauma she tries to use to weaken him; to sink him into the trap of his old fears and guilt; where he was paralyzed and silenced: “…That day you did nothing … sink, sink …”